Key metrics to track website performance

 Wemasy

 Page load time measures how long it takes for your entire webpage to load and display all elements to the user.
 Long load times are a major cause of bounce, high abandonment rates, and low user engagement.
-However, fast load times don’t just improve user experience.
-They also directly affect SEO rankings and conversions.
+Fast load times do not just improve user experience, they also directly affect SEO rankings and conversions.
+This is one of the most fundamental website performance metrics to track.

 Instead of only tracking the total load time, break it down into critical path elements (e.g., HTML, CSS, JS, images).
 Use lazy loading for images and deferred JavaScript to prioritize important resources.
 Analyzing resource loading timelines can pinpoint bottlenecks.
 Use WEMASY’s analytic tools to test the page load time across multiple locations, devices, and network conditions, and identify where optimizations can be made.